r-fernandezz/downshape/README.md

 define min and max time of cmip6 data future period (cdo format:
 “YYYY-MM-DDThh:mm:ss”).

-:heavy_check_mark: **\[resotempo\]** : Allow to know temporal resolution of all variable to mean uniquely by week into remapCDO() function (“week” one layer by week, “month” one by month, “hour1” one by one hour, “hour6” one by 6 hours).
-Give variable name after variables are concatenated (and without names of depth variable create automatically by the pipeline).
+:heavy_check_mark: **\[resotempo\]** : Give temporal resolution of all variable (copernicus or cmip or both) you want to mean by week with remapCDO(…, monthWeek = “week”).
+This target use into “reso” list “week” one layer by week, “month” one by month, “hour1” one by one hour, “hour6” one by 6 hours, “FIXE” one layer for all NetCDF file.
+Into “vars” list given variable name after rename target.
+Give variable name without names of depth variable create automatically by the pipeline.

 :heavy_check_mark: **\[http_vars\]** : List.
 List of download path
 (NetCDF file) and variable names.
 First (or n) element of “http” vector